kdinkla/Screenit/README.md

 Browse to the server's address to try out the prototype.

 ## Data
+Data sets are stored in the __dataset__ directory, which you will have to create upon installation.
+Multiple data sets are supported via sub-directories.
+For example, __dataset/DataSetName__ contains all files for a data set named __DataSetName__.

-Image feature data is stored per image feature as a NumPy array dump in __dataset/DataSetName/columns__.
+Image feature data is stored as a NumPy array dump per image feature in __dataset/DataSetName/columns__.
 Every object (in a well) has a value in such an array, where the array index of an object is consistent across all columns.
 Everything is therefore stored at the object level, including eventual well and plate information (sacrificing disk space for sake of computation speed).

-The example CellMorph data is 1.5GB and can be downloaded from Google Drive for now: https://drive.google.com/folderview?id=0B4zuo4p8QBcaaXIwTXRCaGpUdU0&usp=sharing
+The example CellMorph data is 1.5GB and can be downloaded from Google Drive for now: https://drive.google.com/file/d/0B4zuo4p8QBcaVEZVeUJCbnZVN0U/view?usp=sharing
-The column data should be placed in __dataset/DataSetName/columns__.
 The __dataset/CellMorph__ directory already contains the __config.py__ file for CellMorph, which also contains explanatory comments per configuration option.

-The code for converting the CellMorph (per plate) tab-delimited files can be found in __wrangle/numpyFill.py__.
+The code for converting the CellMorph (per plate) tab-delimited files to NumPy columns can be found in __wrangle/numpyFill.py__.

-The system expects the following columns to be present:
+The system expects the following columns to be present in __dataset/DataSetName/columns__:
 - __plate__, integer ranging from 0 to N, that encodes the containing plate of the object, out of N plates
 - __column__, integer ranging from 0 to C, that encodes the column coordinate the containing well of the object, out of C columns on a plate
 - __row__, integer ranging from 0 to R, that encodes the row coordinate of the containing well of the object, out of R rows on a plate
 - __x__, float that specifies the x-coordinate of the object in its well, in pixel space of the well images
 - __y__, float that specifies the y-coordinate of the object in its well, in pixel space of the well images

 All other columns in the __dataset/DataSetName/columns__ directory are assumed to contain image features as floating point values.
-The CellMorph data stores image features as 32-bit floats to reduce storage and increase performance, but more precise floats should be supported as well.
+The CellMorph data stores image features as 32-bit floats to reduce storage and increase performance, but more precise floats are supported as well.

 ## Code organization
 __server__ contains all server-side Python code.
 Currently, most files serve as API delegators for the Tangelo web server:
 - __compute.py__ contains all interactive computation code
-- __numpyData.py__ that data retrieval backend, which can be replaced in the future.
+- __numpyData.py__ the data retrieval backend, which can be swapped in the future.

 __wrangle/numpyFill__ contains code that can be used to scrape all image feature data from the CellMorph comma-separated files (per plate) and store it as NumPy columns in the __Data__ section.